Dryd33n/Dryd33n/README.md

 - 🔭 I’m currently working on... [building and styling JavaFX applications](https://github.com/Dryd33n/sudoku)

-- 🌱 I’m currently learning... **Java and Computer Science Principles**
+- 🌱 I’m currently learning... **Introduction to Python and Computer Science**

 - 📫 How to reach me... **Dryden#8841**